Andrei Vasilevskiy: Emergence, Vezina Trophy, back-to-back Stanley Cup wins, Conn Smythe Trophy (2016–present)

+On 14 November 2024, Vasilevskiy earned his 300th career NHL win in the Lightning's 4–1 win over the Winnipeg Jets, becoming only the 40th goaltender in NHL history to reach 300 wins, and the fastest to reach the milestone.
+On 12 December, Vasilevskiy played his 500th NHL game in an 8–3 win over the Calgary Flames, becoming the 82nd goaltender in league history and first goaltender in Lightning history to play in as many games.
+He finished the 2024–25 season with a 38–20–5 record, coming second in the league in wins and playing more minutes than any other goaltender.
+He was for the fifth time named a Vezina Trophy finalist.

 International play

 In winning the 2014 IIHF World Championship with the Russian senior team, Vasilevskiy was awarded the Order of Honour on 27 May 2014.

 On 2 March 2016, the Russian Ice Hockey Federation named Vasilevskiy to its roster for the 2016 World Cup of Hockey.
 Vasilevskiy was joined by Lightning teammates Vladislav Namestnikov, and Nikita Kucherov.
 The tournament took place from 17 Sep to 1 October 2016, in Toronto.

 On 9 April 2017, the Russian Ice Hockey Federation named Vasilevskiy to its roster for the 2017 World Ice Hockey Championships.
 Vasilevskiy was joined by teammate Nikita Kucherov.
 On 21 May 2017, Vasilevskiy helped Russia capture a bronze medal when they defeated Finland in the bronze medal game.
 Additionally, Vasilevskiy was voted the top goaltender of the tournament.

 Personal life

 His father, Andrei Vasilevski (born 1966), was also a goaltender who competed in the Russian Superleague as a member of Salavat Yulaev Ufa.

-Vasilevskiy is married to his wife Ksenia and they have a son named Lukas.
+Vasilevskiy and his wife have one son.
+He considers himself a family man, spending time with his family when not busy with ice hockey, avoiding bars and social media.
+He has his wife's and son's names painted on his goaltender mask.